OpenInterpreter/open-interpreter/docs/GPU.md

     You may choose to install additional components if you like.

-2. Once the CUDA Toolkit has finished installing, open a Command Prompt or PowerShell window, and run the corresponding command.
+2. Once the CUDA Toolkit has finished installing, open **x64 Native Tools Command Prompt for VS 2022**, and run the following command.
 This ensures that the `CUDA_PATH` environment varilable is set.

     ```
-    # Command Prompt
     echo %CUDA_PATH%

-    # PowerShell
-    $env:CUDA_PATH
     ```

     If you don't get back something like this: